catseye/The-Platform/README.markdown

 not, however, thoroughly tested manually.

 The current development version of The Cat's Eye Technologies Platform is **0.2-PRE**.
+It is this version that the following sections describe;
-No claims are made about the versions of any of the software involved or its interoperability, and no claims will be made until such time as the "-PRE" bit is dropped from the version number.
+however, no claims are made about the versions of any of the software involved or its interoperability, and no claims will be made until such time as the "-PRE" bit is dropped from the version number.